time0ut07/Projects/README.md

 # RaspBerry-Pi
-As I own a RaspBerry-Pi (RPI), I have use it for many different stuff like ad-blocker, password storage, while adding defensive measures such as intrusion detection system and honey ports to protect my RPI (for fun), I will be uploading the scripts I used in this folder.
+Owning a RaspBerry-Pi (RPI), I have use it for many different stuff like ad-blocker, password storage, while adding defensive measures such as intrusion detection system and honey ports to protect my RPI (for fun), I will be uploading the scripts I used in this folder.

+# Anki
+Coded this flashcard CLI when I was relatively new to coding.
+Works pefectly fine as a flashcard but could make more QOL changes.

+# Block Chain
+Coded this by myself for a module presentation demonstration of blockchain.